-If you experience a qualifying life event — such as the birth of a child, a move, a marriage, a divorce or the loss of your employer-provided health insurance — you may be able to enroll or change your coverage outside of open enrollment.
-And you might be able to save money on premiums thanks to expanded federal tax credits available through 2022.
+If you experience a qualifying life event — such as the birth of a child, a move, a marriage, a divorce or the loss of your employer-provided health insurance — you may be able to enroll or change your coverage during a special enrollment period.

 Once you’re approved for a plan, you’ll need to pay your first monthly premium for your coverage to begin.
 Your first payment is due by the 23rd of the month before your coverage kicks in, so by Dec.
 23 for coverage that begins Jan.
 1.

 To apply and enroll:

 Coverage and cost depend on where you live, the type of plan you choose, your estimated household income, and the age and disability status of you and your family.